IBM/ibm-spectrum-scale-install-infra/README.md

     Visit https://www.ibm.com/support/fixcentral and search for 'IBM Spectrum Scale (Software defined storage)'.

-- **Create password-less SSH keys between all GPFS nodes in the cluster**
+- **Create password-less SSH keys between all Spectrum Scale nodes in the cluster**

   A pre-requisite for installing IBM Spectrum Scale is that password-less SSH must be configured among all nodes in the cluster.
 Password-less SSH must be configured and checked with FQDN, hostname, and IP of every node to every node.